mattermost/docs/source/help/apps/desktop-guide.rst

 Server Management
 -----------------

 You can connect to multiple Mattermost servers from a single interface on the desktop app.
-Servers appears as separate tabs while you are using the app.
+Servers appear as separate tabs while you are using the app.

 The Server Management section allows you to add, edit, and remove servers.